lalaqasimova55/Airlines-Flights-Dataset/README.md

 ### Dataset

-The dataset used in this project is publicly available on Kaggle:
+The dataset used in this project is publicly available on Kaggle: https://www.kaggle.com/datasets/rohitgrewal/airlines-flights-data

-https://www.kaggle.com/datasets/rohitgrewal/airlines-flights-data

-### Key Insights from EDA
+### Key Insights

 - Business class tickets are significantly more expensive than economy class.
 - Ticket prices increase as the departure date gets closer.